beeware/batavia/docs/how-to/builtins.rst

     TypeError: 'int' object is not iterable

 Your goal is to find out how the function responds to various inputs and outputs.
-You may also want to consult the official documentation.
+You may also want to consult the `official documentation <https://docs.python.org/>`_.
 Once you're a little familiar, you can start to add your implementation to Batavia.

 General Structure
 *****************